Vadodara Marathon: 2013

 Held on 15 December 2013, 12,000 people participated, including international runners.

 2016

 Held on 7 February 2016, over 65,000 people registered in the various different categories.
 The race was flagged off by Gujarat chief minister Anandiben Patel.

 2017

 Held on 5 February 2017, the race was flagged off by Gujarat Chief Minister Vijay Rupani.

 2018

 Held on 7 January 2018, over 92,000 people registered in the various different categories.
 The race was flagged off by Gujarat Chief Minister Vijay Rupani.

 2019

 Held on 6 January 2019, an estimated 100,000 people registered for the event.
 The race was flagged off by Chief Minister of Gujarat Vijay Rupani.

+2026

+13th edition was organized on 1 February 2026, having registration of over 1.1 Lakh.